Nazikeda Kadın (consort of Abdul Hamid II): Marriage

 One day, Abdul Hamid visited his younger half-sister Cemile Sultan at her palace at Kandilli.
 Here he saw Nazikeda, and fell in love with her.
 He asked his sister to give him Nazikeda in marriage.
 In fact, Cemile also noticed that this young girl had pleased her brother, and she immediately presented her to him.
 The marriage took place in 1863 in the Dolmabahçe Palace.
 In 1868 she gave birth to her only daughter, Ulviye Sultan.

 On 5 October 1875, when Ulviye was seven, she was burned to death playing with matches, while Nazikeda, who tried to save her, also suffered severe burns.
 After her daughter died, Nazikeda fell into depression without ever recovering and ended up becoming obese and sickly.
+Her lady-in-waiting, Leyla Achba, wrote that every night Nazikeda fell asleep crying and calling her daughter.
 In his reflections, Abdul Hamid referred three times to the death of his first child.
 He considered it the first traumatic experience of his life curiously not mentioning the death of his mother when he was eleven or the death of his father when he was fourteen.

 After Abdul Hamid's accession to the throne on 31 August 1876, she was installed the principal consort with the title of "Senior Kadın".
 A lovely brunette with a perfect figure, according to Leyla Saz, she was in every way worthy of this position both with respect to her lofty spirit and because of her beauty.
 In 1877, Nazikeda and other members of the imperial family settled in the Yıldız Palace, after Abdul Hamid moved there on 7 April 1877.
 She held the second highest position in the imperial harem after Perestu Kadın.

 Nazikeda, however, never forgot her first mistress, the wife of Mehmed Emin Âli Pasha.
 Deeply grateful to her for the training she received, Nazikeda obtained Abdul Hamid's permission to invite her to the palace.
 When according to the protocol the old lady bowed before her, Nazikeda persuaded her to sit beside her.

 After the death of Peyveste Hanım's father, Nazikeda's paternal cousin Meryem Hanım presented her widowed mother Hesna Hanım and her sisters to Nazikeda.
 She won over Hesna, and adopted her daughters.
 Peyveste went onto marry Abdul Hamid in 1893, and became mother of the couple's only child, a son, Şehzade Abdurrahim Hayri, born in 1894.